Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 No contract lock-in, but what about cost differences?

-Stripe and Square were both launched in 2010, and that comes across in their pricing structure: no archaic contracts, no setup fees, no monthly fees (barring some features) and no contractual obligations.
+Stripe and Square both launched in 2010, and that comes across in their pricing structure: no archaic contracts, no setup fees, no monthly fees (barring some features) and no contractual obligations.
 This is the modern way that many startups, small businesses and professionals feel most comfortable with.

 The main costs are instead pay-as-pay transaction charges.